makersacademy/chitter-challenge/README.md

 ![Imgur](http://i.imgur.com/PhIZtCb.png)

-If you already have an account useer can simply sign in
+If they already have an account, a user can simply sign in

 ![Imgur](http://i.imgur.com/kafTCOb.png)

 Once signed in user can peep all they like!
-A welcome message is displayed upon sign ins
+A welcome message is displayed upon sign in

 ![Imgur](http://i.imgur.com/N96woBr.png)